Three Charged Over Profane Snapchat Video Of Dying Stroke Patient

 A subsidiary of Kaplan Development Group, Bentley Senior Living Facility brands itself as “a leader in the field of assisted living and senior care.”

-Located on Northminster Drive in Jefferson, it boasts integrity, compassion and respect as its core values that guide its services in assisted living, memory care and respite care among other options, according to its website.
+Located on Northminster Drive in Jefferson, it boasts integrity, compassion, and respect as its core values that guide its services in assisted living, memory care, and respite care among other options, according to its website.

 “Our staff of assisted living professionals are highly experienced, knowledgeable and caring—and are devoted to making certain that residents are always treated with respect and dignity,” the website further states.